Wheel: Symbolism

 The wheel has also become a strong cultural and spiritual metaphor for a cycle or regular repetition (see chakra, reincarnation, Yin and Yang among others).
 As such and because of the difficult terrain, wheeled vehicles were forbidden in old Tibet.
 The wheel in ancient China is seen as a symbol of health and strength and used by some villages as a tool to predict future health and success.
 The diameter of the wheel is indicator of one's future health.
 The Kalachakra or wheel of time is also a subject in some forms of Buddhism, along with the dharmachakra.

 The winged wheel is a symbol of progress, seen in many contexts including the coat of arms of Panama, the logo of the Ohio State Highway Patrol and the State Railway of Thailand.
 The wheel is also the prominent figure on the flag of India.
 The wheel in this case represents law (dharma).
 It also appears in the flag of the Romani people, hinting to their nomadic history and their Indian origins.

+The sixth century monk Dorotheus of Gaza used the image of a spiked wheel to explain how interdependent ethic of compassion worked, in which those that get closer to God get closer to other people and reverse.
+In medieval Europe, the Wheel of Fortune aimed to show the transitory, ephemeral, and almost illusionary character of power, in which a person that has risen to the top may go down again by the turn of the wheel.

 The introduction of spoked (chariot) wheels in the Middle Bronze Age appears to have carried somewhat of a prestige.
 The sun cross appears to have a significance in Bronze Age religion, replacing the earlier concept of a solar barge with the more 'modern' and technologically advanced solar chariot.
 The wheel was also a solar symbol for the Ancient Egyptians.

 In modern usage, the 'invention of the wheel' can be considered as a symbol of one of the first technologies of early civilization, alongside farming and metalwork, and thus be used as a benchmark to grade the level of societal progress.

 Some Neopagans such as Wiccans have adopted the Wheel of the Year into their religious practices.